 Melmerby Beach (Credit: Tourism Nova Scotia & Scott Munn)

 Long, sandy stretches and warm waters attract a beach crowd to Nova Scotia's central-northern coast, where they're also entertained by a series of excellent golf courses.
 Then, the town of Pictou is known as 'The birthplace of New Scotland’ and nearby Antigonish even has its own Highland Games each July.
 For more of the local residents, the Wallace Bay National Wildlife Area on the Northumberland Strait is an important habitat for migrant and nesting waterfowl, encompassing marine and freshwater wetlands.

 We've saved perhaps the best until last: the Cabot Trail is considered to be one of the top ten scenic coastal drives in the world.
 It winds for 185 miles, darting through old-growth forests, among glacier-scarred rock and over the rugged highlands of Cape Breton Island that caps Nova Scotia's northeastern reach.
 Then, after you wind alongside the fast-flowing Margaree River, you'll arrive at one of the many isolated fishing villages, ideal for setting off on a whale-watching cruise.
 Tours operate daily through summer and autumn from many points along the Cabot Trail.

-Lastly, although I’ve picked out a few of my favourite itineraries below, please also don’t hesitate to get in contact with one of our Canada specialists today.
+Lastly, although I’ve picked out a few of my favourite itineraries below, please also don’t hesitate to get in contact with me or another of our Canada specialists today.
 For more information, fill out an enquiry form or call us on 020 7590 0610.